 A handmade oven glove or mitt can be made by adding some wadding (filling) inside and can help make cooking more fun and interesting if you use fabric with a fun and creative design such as pineapples for example.
 If you are running out of ideas of what item to make next then try this idea for your next project.

-You may need to purchase a ‘how to kit’ to make a lampshade, which are readily available online.
+You may need to purchase a ‘how to kit’ to make a lampshade, which is readily available online.
 We used such a kit to make this lampshade and it was very easy to follow the instructions and quick to make.
 We were really happy with the end result and it helped to brighten up our bedroom.
+Get inspired by these African print lampshades handmade by Tropikala using our authentic fabrics.

 Colourful fabrics and those with unusual patterns are great for covering your favourite notebook or folder.
 This is a really simple exercise that shouldn’t involve any sewing if you use glue.
 You could make a reusable cover by sewing one together instead.